Conditions & Treatments

 Talk to your allergist about available emergency medications:

 - Injectable epinephrine (such as EpiPen, Auvi-Q, Adrenaclick)

 - In some cases, steroids (oral, intramuscular or IV)

-We are proud to now offer peanut allergy treatment to both children and adults.
-Peanut oral immunotherapy (OIT), or oral desensitization, is a safe and effective treatment that retrains the immune system to tolerate peanut.
-Treatment involves eating small, gradually increasing doses of peanuts each day under the careful and strict supervision of our board certified allergist/ immunologist, Dr. Carolyn Comer.
+We are proud to now offer peanut and tree nut allergy treatment, called oral immunotherapy, to both children and adults.
+Oral immunotherapy (OIT), oral desensitization, is a treatment that retrains the immune system to tolerate peanut.
+Treatment involves eating small, gradually increasing doses of peanuts each day under the careful and strict supervision of our board certified allergist/ immunologist, Dr. Sunena Argo.
 The goal of treatment is to improve our patients’ overall quality of life and help them obtain a lifetime of freedom from peanut allergy fear and stress.
 As the leading caregiver in the state for allergies and asthma, Alabama Allergy & Asthma Center is committed to patient safety and offering innovative quality care to all of our patients.
 Oral peanut desensitization has been extensively researched in an academic setting for over a decade with proven success.

 Atopic Dermatitis (Eczema)